legendarycode3/mastering-html-css-course-exercises/README.md

 empty, with the tag and attributes defining their function. </br>

-HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the
+HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the content to make it appear or act in a certain way.
+HTML elements are delineated by tags, written